Idea to Innovation (I2I) Grants

 Four distinct funding options are proposed (Market Assessment, Phase I, Phase Ib, Phase IIa, Phase IIb), which are characterized by the maturity of the technology or the involvement of an early-stage investment entity or an industrial partner (see Partner Eligibility for definitions).

-The discoveries must be disclosed by the investigators according to institutional policy and the Catalyst Centre must endorse and work on each new proposal.
+The discoveries must be disclosed by the investigators according to institutional policy and the Research Innovation Office (formerly the Catalyst Center) must endorse and work on each new proposal.

 All proposals must include a technology transfer plan, appropriate to the maturity of the technology, that describes how the work will proceed through the next stages in the validation process up to eventual market entry.
-The Catalyst Centre will assist the applicant(s) in evaluating and protecting the new technology, service or process; developing proposals; preparing a technology transfer approach; making business contacts; and negotiating licensing or other such arrangements with potential partners.
-A portion of the award may be used to co-support some of the activities undertaken by the Catalyst Centre.
+The Research Innovation Office will assist the applicant(s) in evaluating and protecting the new technology, service or process; developing proposals; preparing a technology transfer approach; making business contacts; and negotiating licensing or other such arrangements with potential partners.
+A portion of the award may be used to co-support some of the activities undertaken by the Research Innovation Office.

 Eligible researchers must hold a full-time, term, adjunct or emeritus appointment with a Canadian university.

 Eligible research and development activities include (but are not limited to):

 - refining and implementing designs;